Cellular network

 Major telecommunications providers have deployed voice and data cellular networks over most of the inhabited land area of Earth.
+This allows mobile phones and other devices to be connected to the public switched telephone network and public Internet access.
+In addition to traditional voice and data services, cellular networks now support internet of things (IoT) applications, connecting devices such as smart meters, vehicles, and industrial sensors.

+The evolution of cellular networks from 1G to 5G has progressively introduced faster speeds, lower latency, and support for a larger number of devices, enabling advanced applications in fields such as healthcare, transportation, and smart cities.

-This allows mobile phones and mobile computing devices to be connected to the public switched telephone network and public Internet access.
-Private cellular networks can be used for research or for large organizations and fleets, such as dispatch for local public safety agencies or a taxicab company.
+Private cellular networks can be used for research or for large organizations and fleets, such as dispatch for local public safety agencies or a taxicab company, as well as for local wireless communications in enterprise and industrial settings such as factories, warehouses, mines, power plants, substations, oil and gas facilities and ports.

 Concept

 In a cellular radio system, a land area to be supplied with radio service is divided into cells in a pattern dependent on terrain and reception characteristics.
 These cell patterns roughly take the form of regular shapes, such as hexagons, squares, or circles although hexagonal cells are conventional.
 Each of these cells is assigned with multiple frequencies (f1 – f6) which have corresponding radio base stations.
 The group of frequencies can be reused in other cells, provided that the same frequencies are not reused in adjacent cells, which would cause co-channel interference.

 The increased capacity in a cellular network, compared with a network with a single transmitter, comes from the mobile communication switching system developed by Amos Joel of Bell Labs that permitted multiple callers in a given area to use the same frequency by switching calls to the nearest available cellular tower having that frequency available.
 This strategy is viable because a given radio frequency can be reused in a different area for an unrelated transmission.
 In contrast, a single transmitter can only handle one transmission for a given frequency.
 Inevitably, there is some level of interference from the signal from the other cells which use the same frequency.
 Consequently, there must be at least one cell gap between cells which reuse the same frequency in a standard frequency-division multiple access (FDMA) system.

 Consider the case of a taxi company, where each radio has a manually operated channel selector knob to tune to different frequencies.
 As drivers move around, they change from channel to channel.
 The drivers are aware of which frequency approximately covers some area.
 When they do not receive a signal from the transmitter, they try other channels until finding one that works.
 The taxi drivers only speak one at a time when invited by the base station operator.
 This is a form of time-division multiple access (TDMA).